datacyclist/measurements/README.md

 details in German here:
 [https://dc.georgruss.ch/2021/02/24/elektrischer-datendurchstich/](https://dc.georgruss.ch/2021/02/24/elektrischer-datendurchstich/)

+Daily power consumption is crunched into a one-line-per-day csv file in the cache dir.
+Readings are copied manually from this file into the csv readings file.

 # directories

 ## cache

-Data is read from the daily manual readings google spreadsheet.
-In order to a) not re-read the spreadsheet to often and b) have a backup of the csv file, this data is stored in this folder.
+This dir stores some auxiliary data.

+- Daily calculated consumption are here in *dfdays.csv*.
+- Power meter readings (from the blink LED) in *$date-zaehlerstaende_strom_errechnet.csv*.

+## csv

+- Daily readings are **manually** entered here in *ablesewerte-zum-eintragen.csv*.

 ## figs

 Any figure output from R is put into this folder.
-Folder contents are not checked in.
+Folder contents are not usually checked in.

 ## script